ChieftainY2k/raspberry-garda/README.md

 **Installation**

-* Grab the newest Raspbian (Stretch Lite) from https://www.raspberrypi.org/downloads/ , install it on a SD card.
+* Grab the newest Raspbian (Stretch Lite) from https://www.raspberrypi.org/downloads/ , install it on a SD card (8GB at least).
 * Enable the SSH (raspi-config -> interfacing -> SSH)
 * Enable the camera module support (raspi-config -> interfacing -> camera)
 * Set video memory do 256MB (raspi-config -> advanced -> memory split)